Overall Goal: Plant fruit and nut trees and shrubs which produce as much food as possible with low maintenance.

 We can create an edible foodscape, a perennial paradise so you can grow more food and be more self sufficient.
 We use fruit and nut trees and perennial plants adapted to the Midwest to create a low maintenance food forest.

 Start your journey to Thriving with a free 30 min consult, a discovery call to learn your vision and goals for your land.
-Sign up for a FREE consult and we can talk about it!
+Sign up for a FREE consult and we can talk about your dream edible landscape!